pfedick/dnsmeter/README.md

   - amount of DNSSEC queries can be given as percentage of total traffic
   - optimized for high amount of packets.
 On an Intel(R) Xeon(R) CPU E5-2430 v2 @ 2.50GHz
     it can generate more than 900.000 packets per second
-  - runs on Linux (Ubuntu, CentOS) and FreeBSD
+  - runs on Linux (Fedora, Ubuntu, CentOS) and FreeBSD

 # Requirements